lordpaddington/emacs_v/README.md

 (load-file "~/.emacs.v/myinit.el")
 ~~~~

-Change it to point to the .emacs.v directory, if necessary.
+Change it to point to the correct .emacs.v directory, if necessary.